yum3lo/mafia_town/README.md

 ### Game service

 ### Shop Service

+Primary role: In-game marketplace for item purchases during daytime

+Functionalities:
+- Item purchasing (allows players to spend in-game currency on items that support daily tasks or provide night protection, e.g., garlic for vampire defense, water for arsonist countermeasures)
+- Resource balancing (applies an algorithm to regulate daily item availability, preventing imbalance or overuse of certain items)

 ### Roleplay Service

+Primary role: Manages role-specific abilities and interactions

+Functionalities:
+- Role abilities (enables players to perform actions unique to their roles, such as Mafia killings or Sheriff investigations)
+- Attempt recording (logs every role-based action, successful or not, for traceability and safekeeping)
+- Announcement filtering (creates and distribute to certain players outcome messages, e.g. deaths, investigations, failed actions, that are then forwarded to the Game Service for distribution)

 ### Town Service

 Primary role: Central user identity and account management system

 Functionalities:
-- Location management - store and provices all places in town (including special ones like Shop and Informator Bureau), and reports these movements to the Task Service.
+- Location management - stores and provides all places in town (including special ones like Shop and Informator Bureau), and reports these movements to the Task Service.
 - Movement tracking - records user movements between locations with timestamps
 - Location history - retrieves movement history by user or location
 - Reporting - forwards movement events to the Task Service